 A compromise between the user groups appears to be gaining support and we believe a respectful resolution is possible.
-Signs asking trappers to voluntarily set traps 400 yards {1,200 feet) were put up by the Cooper Landing Safe Trails Committee in 2019 -2023 in the areas listed in this request.
-While one local trapper believes this may have had a positive impact, recreationalists believe adherence is not enough; there needs to be well-understood boundaries that are enforceable.
-It is only through adopted regulations that recreationists may have peace of mind and certainty about trap locations.
-New signs have been designed and placed at sensitive areas by the Cooper Landing Safe Trails Committee, suggesting a voluntary 100-yard setback of traps instead of a 400-yard setback as of Feb.
+The Cooper Landing Safe Trails Committee created and posted signs asking trappers to voluntarily set traps 400 yards back (1,200 feet) in 2019 -2023 around areas listed in other proposal requests.
+New signs have been designed and placed at sensitive areas suggesting a 100 yard setback of traps as of Feb.
 2025.

+While one local trapper believes this may have had a positive impact, recreationalists believe adherence is not enough, there needs be well understood enforceable boundaries.
+It is only through adopted regulations that recreationists may have peace of mind and certainty about trap locations